-In February 2022, Russia launched a military invasion into Ukraine.
-The Company derived approximately 9.9% of total sales in Russia and Belarus in 2021 while during 2022 the Company's sales to Russia and Belarus were 12.1%.
+The Company derived approximately 13.5% and 12.1% in the years ended December 31, 2023 and 2022, respectively, of total sales in Russia and Belarus.
 The escalation of geopolitical instability in Russia and Ukraine as well as currency fluctuations in the Russian Ruble could negatively impact the Company's operations, sales, and future growth prospects in that region.